samuel025/samuel025/README.md

 - ⚡ Fun fact: ...
 I am an introvert.

 # Hi there, I'm Samuel 👋
-I am Samuel from Nigeria, I am a backend enginner moving to fullstack.
+I am Samuel from Nigeria, I am a backend developer moving to fullstack.
 I work with technologies like Django, React, Python.
 I really enjoy learning about new technologies like I am currently looking forward to go into web3.

 # Connect with me
 [![website](./img/twitter-light.svg)](https://twitter.com/codestackr#gh-light-mode-only)